Ultimate Harrisburg Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is calculated by dividing the median property price by the annual median gross rent.
-A community with high lease prices should have a lower p/r.
-This will permit your rental to pay itself off in a reasonable timeframe.
-Nevertheless, if p/r ratios are unreasonably low, rental rates may be higher than mortgage loan payments for comparable housing units.
-If renters are turned into purchasers, you might wind up with unused units.
-You are hunting for locations with a moderately low p/r, obviously not a high one.
+Price to rent ratio (p/r) is discovered when you take the median property price and divide it by the annual median gross rent.
+A location with low rental prices will have a high p/r.
+You want a low p/r and higher rental rates that would pay off your property faster.
+However, if p/r ratios are excessively low, rental rates can be higher than house payments for similar housing units.
+If renters are turned into buyers, you may wind up with unused rental properties.
+However, lower p/r ratios are generally more preferred than high ratios.

 Median Gross Rent